strus38/orchestratedRPiCluster/README.md

 service systemd-resolved restart
 ```

-7) Update the docker registry of the worker nodes:
+7) Update the docker registry of the worker nodes (if necessary, the default setup is has shown below):
 ```
 $ cat /etc/docker/daemon.json
 {